-Of course, they all have separate dwellings within and outside of the palace.
+The inhabitants of Kensington Palace all have separate dwellings within and outside of the palace.
 For example, Apartment 1A, where the Duke and Duchess of Cambridge live, is a 4 storey, 20 bedroom home.
-Their neighbours, the Duke and Duchess of Gloucester have a 21 bedroom apartment next door.
-The Duke and Duchess of Sussex live in Nottingham Cottage, a cosy two bedroom, two reception room cottage within the palace grounds.
+There are also cottages and small houses in the private grounds.

-The private apartments and cottages at Kensington Palace are accessed by a separate entrance and security is understandably tight.
-However, you can visit many of the historic portions of the palace which are cared for by Historic Royal Palaces, an independent charity my husband and I are happy to support.
+The private homes at Kensington Palace are accessed by a separate entrance and security is understandably tight.
+However, you can visit many of the historic portions of the palace which are cared for by Historic Royal Palaces, an independent charity.

-This includes The King’s State Apartments dating from the Georgian era (King George I and onwards) and The Queen’s State Apartments which belonged to King William III and Queen Mary II, the only monarchs in British history to reign jointly.
-I always feel like I’m stepping back in time when I wander through the beautiful rooms, with their opulent furniture and priceless artworks lining the walls.
+The King’s State Apartments date from the Georgian era (King George I and onwards).
+The Queen’s State Apartments were the home of King William III and Queen Mary II, the only monarchs in British history to reign jointly.
+The state apartments are full of opulent furniture and priceless artworks line the walls.
+It is quite breathtaking.

 Victoria Revealed at Kensington Palace

-One of my favourite parts of Kensington Palace is the Victoria Revealed exhibit.
-Victoria Revealed is a wonderful walk through the life of a woman, a wife, a mother and a Queen.
+Victoria Revealed was a wonderful walk through the life of Queen Victoria.
 Entering the Red Saloon where she became an Empress in a time when men ruled the world, I saw the strikingly tiny dress worn by Victoria.
 It made me think about how very young she was on that fateful day.
 How daunting to be one of the most powerful people in the world at the tender age of 18!

 As I moved through to the rooms she lived and worked in, words from Queen Victoria’s diaries were everywhere – on the carpet, on the display cases, and on squares of card hanging from red ribbons.
-I saw her letters and her sketchbook from when she was a child.
-I also read the diary entry written the night she met Prince Albert while standing in the exact place she did when she laid eyes on the love her life for the first time.
-It’s an experience that took my breath away.
+I saw her letters and her sketchbook from when she was a child as well as some of her dresses.

-The exhibit is laid out chronologically and gives the feeling of walking through Queen Victoria’s life.
-Her life was full of joys, but also great sorrow when her husband died in his forties.
-She really was never the same again, and I often have tears in my eyes by the end of this innovative and evocative exhibit.
+The exhibit was laid out chronologically and gives the feeling of walking through Queen Victoria’s life and I had tears in my eyes by the end.

-It’s especially interesting to see how her clothes echoed this transformation.
-There are also designer sketches, photographs, video and tributes to the late Princess.
+It was especially interesting to see how her clothes echoed this transformation.
+There were also designer sketches, photographs, video and tributes to the late Princess.

 A Walk in Kensington Palace Gardens

 To finish off the adventure, there’s nothing like a walk through Kensington Gardens, which adjoin the palace.
 They used to be the private palace gardens but are now one of London’s eight Royal Parks.
-Kensington Gardens also the home of the famous Peter Pan statue, the Serpentine Gardens and the Albert Memorial.
-I particularly like the Queen Victoria statue, which was lovingly designed by her daughter Princess Louise (Duchess of Argyll) in 1893.
+Kensington Gardens also the home of the famous The Princess Diana Memorial Statue and The Diana Memorial Playground, the Peter Pan statue, the Serpentine Gardens and the Albert Memorial.
+I particularly like the Queen Victoria statue in front of Kensington Palace, which was lovingly designed by her daughter Princess Louise (Duchess of Argyll) in 1893.

-You can spend hours wandering here on a fine day.
+You can spend hours wandering in Kensington Gardens on a fine day.
 The lake is particularly beautiful.
-You never know who you might see.
-A few years ago there were photographs taken of the Duchess of Cambridge walking the family dog here.
+Also, you never know who you might see.
+A few years ago, the Duchess of Cambridge was photographed walking the family dog there.

 Whether you are into history, a fan of the royal family, or just enjoy a good day out, Kensington Palace is a wonderful place to visit.
 If you’d like to share in the adventure, check out the Historic Royal Palaces website.